DougFalconieri/Presentation4/Presentation4.md

 ##Installing Cucumber

 * Cucumber works with my different programming languages and the installation depends which one you are using.
-* For the original Ruby version of Cucumber, you can easily install it as a jem.
+* For the original Ruby version of Cucumber, you can easily install it as a gem.
-* The implementation of Cucumber is called SpecFlow.
+* The implementation of Cucumber for C# is called SpecFlow.
     * It can be installed using Microsoft's NuGet package management system.
     * Integration with Visual Studio can be downloaded using the IDE's built-in extension manager.
-* Any implementation of Cucumber can be combined with Selenium to test web applications by driving a web browser.
 * The implementation that I am planning to focus on is the Java implementation.
     * To use Cucumber for Java, you need several JAR files.
     * You always need `cucumber-core-<version>.jar`, `cucumber-jvm-deps-<version>.jar` and `gherkin-<version>.jar`.